-The first phase of the overarching Oxford Street District strategy involves plans to install a temporary scheme on Oxford Street itself, with the aim of showcasing innovation, sustainability, culture and diversity.
+The first phase of the Oxford Street District Framework included a temporary scheme on Oxford Street itself, with the aim of showcasing additional greening, improved biodiversity and creative street features.

-The planned temporary changes will make Oxford Street more exciting and attractive to visitors and residents, increasing dwell time and creating a more vibrant experience.
+The temporary changes make Oxford Street more exciting and attractive to visitors and residents, increasing dwell time and creating a more vibrant experience.

 The improvements are planned to include: